Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states

 We now also need to show that these *-operations preserves the braid relation \eqref{braid}.
 This can be done in a completely analogous way as in the latter half of the proof of Lemma 8 in \cite{Alekseev:1994pa}.
-To do this, we first note that the quantum $R$-matrices $\tilde R$ is compatible with the antipode \eqref{antiRmat}, and satisfies the quasitriangularity condition \eqref{2gtquasitri}.
+To do this, we first note that the quantum $R$-matrices $\tilde R$ are compatible with the antipode.
 Then, by making use of the left-covariance property to pass $\tilde R$ to the left,

 a series of computations similar to the above proposition can be performed to show that the *-operation indeed preserves the braid relations.